mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow.collect { println(it) }
 ```

 Here, we use the fact that calling a function or lambda with a receiver is equal to passing the receiver as the function's first argument.
-Last but not least, we miss the original `flow` builder of the Kotlin coroutines library.
+Last but not least, we miss the original `flow` builder of the Kotlin Coroutines library.
 We can define it as follows, moving a bit of code around:

 ```kotlin
 fun flow(builder: suspend FlowCollector.() -> Unit): Flow =